Timinator2000/Algorithm_X/02 - exact_cover/04 - actions.md

 So far, we’ve built a complete list of requirements that must be satisfied by any potential solution and we have a list of actions that can be used to build potential solutions.
 The last thing we need to define is a map between the actions and the requirements.
 For each action, we must identify the requirements satisfied by that action.

-Let look at the first action in our list: `('place student', 'Ayla', 'Th', 2)`.
+Let's look at the first action in our list: `('place student', 'Ayla', 'Th', 2)`.
 If we add this action to a potential solution, which requirements from our requirements list will be satisfied?
 A simple example like this makes it easy to go through the requirements one by one to determine which requirements are satisfied and we end up with the following:

 ```text
 Action: ('place student', 'Ayla', 'Th', 2)